Adsutori/Aether-Vault/README.md

 ---

+> **Portfolio project / design concept**
+> This repository is a fictional B2B product marketing concept created for portfolio purposes to showcase UI, branding, motion, and front-end implementation skills.

-A premium, glassmorphism-driven marketing site for **Aether Vault**, an enterprise platform that secures AI workflows with policy enforcement, data protection, and audit-ready compliance.
+A premium, glassmorphism-driven marketing site for **Aether Vault**, a concept enterprise platform focused on securing AI workflows with policy enforcement, data protection, and audit-ready compliance.

-Built as a high-conversion B2B landing page with strong visual hierarchy, modern motion, and accessibility-conscious interaction patterns.
+Built as a high-conversion B2B-style landing page with strong visual hierarchy, modern motion, and accessibility-conscious interaction patterns.

 ---

 ## Overview

-**Aether Vault** is presented as the security layer between teams and LLM tools.
+**Aether Vault** is presented as a security layer between teams and LLM tools.
 The page communicates product value through:

 - clear enterprise messaging,